gracepchen/pexel_perfect/README.md

 ### Running the program
 `java GeneratePexel <filename>`

-pexel.py can be run as a standalone script to generate a random image URL from Pexels with
+pexel.py can be run as a standalone script to generate a random image URL from Pexels (or up to 15 URLs with small modifications) with

 `python pexel.py <search term>`.